The Guide to a Luxurious Stay in Dunedin

 Like many places in New Zealand, the weather often gets a little wet in Dunedin.
 Make sure you have a back-up plan with these activity ideas for luxury travellers.

 Another one for art-lovers and those who appreciate heritage and history, the Olveston Historic Home holds a wonderful collection of art.
-Join the Theomin Art Collection Tour to discover more than 240 local and international artworks acquired by the Theomin family between the 1800s and 1960s.
+Join the Theomin Art Collection Tour (more info on Viator and Tripadvisor) to discover more than 240 local and international artworks acquired by the Theomin family between the 1800s and 1960s.
 Also available is the Olveston Historic Home Tour giving you a one-hour guided overview of the 35-room mansion and elegant gardens.
+More details can be found on Viator and Tripadvisor.

 Need more ideas?
 See 11 Things to Do in Dunedin on a Rainy Day.